Riitta Uosukainen

-Riitta Maria Uosukainen (née Vainikka; 18 June 1942, Jääski, Viipuri Province, Finland (now Svetogorsk, Leningrad Oblast, Russia)) is a Finnish politician and former Member of Parliament.
-She is one of the eight people to gain the highest honorary title, Counselor of State, given by the President.
+Riitta Maria Uosukainen (née Vainikka; 18 June 1942) is a Finnish politician and former Member of Parliament.
+She is one of the nine people to gain the highest honorary title, Counselor of State, given by the President, and is one of two currently alive alongside Alexander Stubb.

+Early life

+She was born on 18 June 1942 in Jääski, which was part of the Viipuri Province in Finland at the time of her birth, but is now known as Svetogorsk in Leningrad Oblast, Russia.
 Uosukainen worked as editor of the Kustannus Oy Tammi publishing house 1965–1966, before beginning university studies.
 She graduated with a Licentiate in Philosophy in 1970.
 She also worked as a teacher from 1969, becoming a Senior Teacher in 1971.
 She continued her career in education by becoming a Lecturer in Finnish language didactics at the University of Joensuu in 1976.
 She also served as Regional Teacher Educator in Finnish from 1976 to 1983.

+Political career

 She began her political career in 1977 when she was elected to Imatra Town Council, retaining that post until 1992, before being elected to the Finnish Parliament in 1983 for the National Coalition Party.
 She remained as a member of parliament until 2003.

 Uosukainen was Minister of Education (1991–1994), National Coalition Party presidential candidate in 2000, and Speaker of the Finnish Parliament almost continuously from 1994 to 2003.
+After the death of Queen Elizabeth II, she praised King Charles III while also commenting on the Russian invasion of Ukraine.
+She drew a comparison of Putin to Adolf Hitler, and stated that the situation felt good in Ukraine after the mobilization backlash and the success of the 2022 Kharkiv counteroffensive in September.